department-of-veterans-affairs/design-system-OLD/README.md

 This repo has moved!
 If you're looking for the code that was once here, it's at https://github.com/department-of-veterans-affairs/veteran-facing-services-tools

-If you're looking for legacy design system documentation it's at https://department-of-veterans-affairs.github.io/design-system
+If you are looking for the new documentation site, you can find it in [another repository](https://github.com/department-of-veterans-affairs/vets-design-system-documentation).
+The documentation site can be viewed at [design.va.gov](https://design.va.gov).

-Newer, work in progress, design system documentation is here: https://department-of-veterans-affairs.github.io/vets-design-system-documentation/
+The site for this repo is still available at https://department-of-veterans-affairs.github.io/design-system